Hurahhh/X509PdfSign/README.md

 ## Usage <a name = "usage"></a>

-The to-be-signed pdf and the signed pdf are placed in the /Web/App_Data folder.
 Take some time to play around with my code.
 When you understand it you can copy some functions you need.